Invoice Factoring Explained

 Using Invoice Factoring means your businesses cash flow can be predicted with much more certainty, allowing you to not only stabilise cashflow but also set growth plans in place.

-In this ever changing world, whereas invoice factoring used to be reserved for larger business, it is now a flexible form a finance available to SMEs and Start Ups.
-It can be a great option because you can simply use the facility as and when you make a sale (although there may be charges to set up the facility depending on the provider you go to).
+In this ever-changing world, whereas invoice factoring used to be reserved for larger business, it is now a flexible form a finance available to SMEs and Start-Ups.

 Types of Businesses Suited to Invoice Factoring